Instructors can seem pretty intimidating, and that might be why some students are hesitant about going to office hours.

 All those acronyms behind their names and their seemingly effortless ability to recall a lifetime’s worth of knowledge might make you feel a little dizzy, especially at the thought of talking with them in a small group or one on one.

 What office hours look like

-Prof Jackie Stewart, who teaches CHEM 100 and SCIE 113, has been offering virtual office hours for more than a decade because she has found that she can accommodate more students through flexible scheduling, like providing evenings and weekends as options.
+Prof Jackie Stewart, who has taught courses including CHEM 100 and SCIE 113, has been offering virtual office hours for more than a decade because she has found that she can accommodate more students through flexible scheduling, like providing evenings and weekends as options.
 She finds students are less intimidated by office hours when they are hosted online.

 Prof Stewart, like many of your instructors, is passionate about the importance of office hours and how much you can get out of them—when you bravely take it upon yourself to attend.
 She knows there are a few reasons why some students shudder at the thought of making office hours part of their academic routine, such as past bad experiences, the intimidation factor, and shyness.
 She also knows that when students do attend, good things happen.